apache/druid/docs/configuration/index.md

 The `druid.supervisor.idleConfig.*` specification in the Overlord runtime properties defines the default behavior for the entire cluster.
 See [Idle Configuration in Kafka Supervisor IOConfig](../ingestion/kinesis-ingestion.md#io-configuration) to override it for an individual supervisor.

-##### Segment metadata cache
+##### Segment metadata cache (EXPERIMENTAL)

-The following properties may be set to enable segment metadata caching on the Overlord to speed up segment allocation and other metadata operations.
+The following properties pertain to segment metadata caching on the Overlord that may be used to speed up segment allocation and other metadata operations.

 |Property|Description|Default|
 |--------|-----------|-------|